arturkw/dev-notes/kafka/Exam notes.md

 - to produce messages with key-value delimeters set properties: `--property parse.key && --property key.separator`
 - non-retriable callback exceptions: `InvalidTopicException`, `OffsetMetadataTooLargeException`, `RecordBatchTooLargeException`, `RecordTooLargeException`, `UnknownServerException`
 - retriable exceptions: `CorruptRecordException`, `InvalidMetadataException`, `NotEnoughReplicasAfterAppendException`, `NotEnoughReplicasException`, `OffsetOutOfRangeException`, `TimeoutException`, `UnknownTopicOrPartitionException`
+- **Producer configurations** to achieve a high throughput application are:
+	- **compression.type:** Producers usually send data that is text-based, for example with JSON data.
+In this case, it is important to apply compression to optimize for throughput.
+Compression is more effective the bigger the batch of messages being sent to Kafka.
+Possible values are: `lz4` (recommended for performance),`snappy`, `zstd`, `gzip`.
+	- **batch.size:** With batching strategy of Kafka producers, you can batch messages going to the same partition, which means they collect multiple messages to send together in a single request.
+The most important step you can take to **optimize throughput** is to tune the producer batching to increase the batch size and the time spent waiting for the batch to populate with messages.
+Larger batch sizes result in fewer requests, which reduces load on producers and the broker CPU overhead to process each request.
+	- **linger.ms:** It's the number of milliseconds a producer is willing to wait before sending a batch out (defaults to 0).
+By introducing some lag, we increase the changes of messages being sent together in a batch.
+If the batch is full (batch.size) before the end of linger.ms period, it will be sent to Kafka right away.

 ## Streams
 - User topics: created manually.
 Do not rely on auto-creation (may be disabled, default settings may not be what you want)
 - Internal topics are prefixed by `application.id`.
 - It is crucial to close each `iterator`.
 Failure to close an `iterator` can lead to `Out-Of-Memory` issues.
 - `Streams` scales by allowing multiple thread of executions within one instance  of the application and by supporting load balancing between distributed instances
 - `Stream` engine parallelizes execution of a topology by splitting it into tasks.
 Number of tasks depends on the number of partitions.
 Each task is responsible for a subset of the partitions

+## Joins
+- When joining streams or tables input data **must be co-partitioned**.
+This ensures that input records with the same key, from both sides of the join, are delivered to the same stream task during processing. **It is the responsibility of the user to ensure data co-partitioning when joining**.
+- **The requirements for data co-partitioning are:**
+	 - The input topics of the join (left side and right side) must have the **same number of partitions**.
+	- All applications that write to the input topics must have the **same partitioning strategy** so that records with the same key are delivered to same partition number.

 ## Confluent Control Center
 `CCC` is a self-hosted GUI with dashboards to centrilized management and monitoring of key components of the platform, including clusters, brokers, schemas, topics, messages, connectors, ksqlDB queries, security, replication and more